 In June 2021, the Australian Federal Police raided Nuix’s Sydney office as part of an insider trading investigation.
 Indeed, the Australian Securities and Investments Commissions were looking into allegations that Nuix’s directors inflated pre-IPO numbers.

-In November 2021, investors filed a class-action lawsuit, claiming that the ‘company’s prospectus and financial forecasts may have misrepresented or omitted financial information and potential risks, which was misleading and deceptive to investors’ and that the ‘inflated forecast ultimately cost shareholders hundreds of millions of dollars’.
+In November 2021, investors filed a class-action lawsuit, claiming that the ‘company’s prospectus and financial forecasts may have misrepresented or omitted financial information and potential risks, which was misleading and deceptive to investors and that the ‘inflated forecast ultimately cost shareholders hundreds of millions of dollars.

-At writing, the stock is currently down 80% from its all-time high but there may be hope for investors.
+At writing, the stock is currently down 80% from its all-time high, but there may be hope for investors.

-Last week, Nuix announced that Australia’s corporate regulators will not take any further action against the company, although ASIC did say it will continue its investigation as to whether board members are guilty of insider trading.
+Last week, Nuix announced that Australia’s corporate regulators would not take any further action against the company, although ASIC did say it will continue its investigation as to whether board members are guilty of insider trading.

 © 2022 Market News 4U | All Rights Reserved.